Just the FAQ

 For, alas, copping out can be so much easier.
 Indeed, the first lapse of integrity often occurs in a nervous and careless instant.
 And without adequate inner disturbance or self examination, ease becomes habit, and habit, seeming commitment.
 Rationalization then follows in service thereto

-Which may go towards explanation of why people troubled by discovering what they really want, so often then sacrifice their own happiness, while victims of situational forces or conniving bullying emotional extortion, particularly in relationships or by consensus manipulation, tend to rationalize instead of escaping or effectively defending themselves and their true integrity.
+Which may go towards explanation of why people troubled by discovering what they actually want, so often then sacrifice their own happiness, while victims of situational forces or conniving bullying emotional extortion, particularly in relationships or by consensus manipulation, tend to rationalize instead of escaping or effectively defending themselves and their true integrity.
 Because in the involvement and immediacy of momentary experience, there is simply less resistance in caving in to threatening pressure and backing down from risky opportunity.
 And such is the inertia or momentum of situation against character, especially when character may not be not adequately reinforced or even in any way actually undermined.
 Uncertainty and the need for reassurance also account for vulnerability even to somewhat lame excuses.

 Hence, as a matter of sex roles, all the above explains precisely why women all so often prefer sex with men who are such complete assholes, so that nice guys loose out!
 Because, all rationalization aside, intimidation is the easier state, and acceptance far more challenging.
 And not, as the most woefully inadequate often prefer to believe, because women are all just helpless and cynical congenital whores naturally drawn to self-absorbed domineering and preferably at least wealthy protectors.
-Indeed, all too often, what is common and even normal is not always adaptive to optimal survival or even pleasure principle let alone any loftier meaningful value such as true love, but only to the most superficial and immediate dilemma of stimulus. -An obstacle of natural and ingrained knee-jerk temptation and despair which growth and authenticity must surmount, a drama with the outcome ever in doubt.
+Indeed, all too often, what is common and even normal is not always adaptive to optimal survival or even pleasure principle, let alone any loftier meaningful value such as true love, but only to the most superficial and immediate dilemma of stimulus. -An obstacle of natural and ingrained knee-jerk temptation and despair which growth and authenticity must surmount, a drama with the outcome ever in doubt.

 Q. What is sublimation?